Goalpost-gg/goalpost-base/README.md

 ### Seamless Onboarding with Hot Wallets

 Players can simply sign in with their discord/email accounts to get started in no time.
 Every player is given a hot wallet that they can top-up with SOL or other tokens on Solana to play with.
-The hot wallet system is implemented using the [squads.so SDK](https://docs.squads.so/squads-v3-docs/development/sdk), making it possible to delegate control of these wallets to GOALPOST.
+The hot wallet system is implemented using the [squads.so multisig SDK](https://docs.squads.so/squads-v3-docs/development/sdk), making it possible to delegate control of these wallets to GOALPOST.

+### Community Branded Tables

-###
+### Custom Token Integration

 ### Aggregated Transactions